Remembering the He’e Nalu : Wave Riding exhibition at SFO Museum

 It is important to recognize that Belinda’s work is not simply “non-institutional contextualization of digitized collection objects” but an important contribution, one that is central to the museum’s mission.
 Darren’s comments, though, served to highlight the fact that we haven’t done a great job of “capturing” or “archiving” any of it.
 Until now!

-This is a blog post by aaron.cope.
-It was published on March 06, 2019.
+This is a blog post by aaron cope.
+It was published on March 06, 2019 and tagged socialmedia and twitter.

 Headers, menus and feeds - A quick update